Sz-Tim/NR995_Module_9/3_how_to_use/readme.md

 ## Merge conflicts
 Merge conflicts occur when the same line(s) of a file are edited in two locations.
-This is most common in collaborations, but could happen if you edit a file on GitHub and then edit the same file on your local computer without pulling the updated repository first.
-Git does a good job of merging files generally, but (rightly) throws a warning if there are commits that both edited the same line.
+This is most common in collaborations, but could happen if, e.g., you edit a file on GitHub and then edit the same file on your local computer without pulling the updated repository first.
+Git does a good job of merging files generally, but (rightly) throws a warning if there are simultaneous commits that both changed the same line.
 These are clearly marked and should be manually reconciled.

 ## Accessory files